 There are few things that can cause more packing and storage worries than furniture.
 Your home or workplace furnishings can be some of your most valuable possessions and they can also have the greatest sentimental value – so you want them protected.
 Damaging furniture during packing and storing can be costly if items have to be replaced, or can make areas of your home or office look shabby once items are unpacked.
 A.B.
-Richards knows how important your furniture is to you – that’s why have portable storage containers for rent that are durable.
+Richards knows how important your furniture is to you – that’s why to have portable storage containers for rent that are durable.
 They’re made of 14-gauge steel, which can support a maximum gross weight of 44,800 pounds.
-They’re also weather proof and secured by a high quality lock.
+They’re also weather proof and secured by a high-quality lock.
 We’re committed to providing safe storage for your belongings, so we want to give you some tips on packing and storing your furniture right.

 What to do First

 A good first step is to check the condition of your furniture before it’s packed.
 Angie’s List advises making any necessary repairs needed before storing furniture.
 You might also want to consider disassembling larger items in order to create more space.
 Most furniture can be put back together, but you do take it apart, it’s a good idea to put any nuts, bolts or screws in a ziplock bag for when you reassemble items.

 Storing Wood Furniture and Sofas

 Disassembling wooden furniture is recommended, according to the San Francisco Chronicle.
 Precaution must also be taken because wood furniture dries out.
 You should clean and wax wood furniture to add moisture to wood.